orta/berry/GOVERNANCE.md

 Stewards establish the project vision, have a full control over the code and its assets, and assume the right to speak for the project in public.
 In practical terms, stewards' privileges include:

-- Access to the @yarnpkg Twitter account
+- Access to the @orta Twitter account
 - Administration privileges on the Yarnpkg GitHub org
 - Administration privileges on the Yarnpkg Discord server
 - Publish access to the `yarn` npm package (which we don't plan to use much)